Authentication

 -H "x-api-key: ek_live_a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6"

-API keys are generated and managed directly in the EdgeWrap dashboard.
-You can define key properties to control access and protect against misuse:
+When creating a Server API Key in the dashboard, you can configure these properties to control access and protect against misuse:

 • Rate Limits: Configure custom requests-per-minute (RPM) limits and daily request caps on a per-key basis.